-This paper is structured as follows: In Section 2, we provide basic notations and describe the symbolic data structures used for the later abstraction.
+In Section 2, we provide basic notations, and describe the symbolic data structures used for the later abstraction.
 We also describe the formal models we use, as well as the properties we are interested in.
 Section 3 describes algorithms to efficiently obtain an abstract model from a description of a concrete model, and discusses how they can be used to bound properties of the concrete model.
-In Section 4 we apply this method on two case studies, thus to show its practical applicability.
+In Section 4, we apply this method on two case studies from the area of computer network performability analysis, thus to show its practical applicability.
 Finally, Section 5 concludes the paper.